christianalderite/google-phishing/README.md

 ngrok http 80

-11. Visit the link that was generated:
+11. Copy the link that was generated and add /drive/signin.
+Paste it into your browser address bar and now you have a working Phis/hing site.

 ![image](https://user-images.githubusercontent.com/38313687/199957759-9418aef8-7a79-4083-bc3b-3e12eb854384.png)